writeson/fastapi_presentation/README.md

 > [!NOTE]
 >
 > In this application, there is no Delete functionality.
-It's generally a bad idea to delete data from a database, unless it's archived somewhere first.
+It's generally a bad idea to delete data from a database.
 I prefer to have something like an `active` flag that can be True or False to include or exclude the item from the interface.
 To do this would have meant modifying the Chinook database to add an `active` flag.
 Doing that would have made it more difficult to reset the database back to its default state, so I chose not to add delete functionality to the API.
->
-> Also, note the inclusion of the `v1` part of the path.
-This is a version indicator.
-This is useful if you later modify the REST API in a way that breaks things.
-The breaking changes can be created in a `v2` path.
-In this way existing users can continue to use the `v1` version and move to the `v2` version when they are ready.

 ## SQLModels